RaKsHiTG10/Emotion-Speech-Recognition/README.md

-import os #provides way of using operating system dependent functionality such as reading and writing to the file system or reading a file from file import matplotlib.pyplot as plt #for generating plots like hist import seaborn as sns #data visualization import librosa # its is a python pacakage for music and audio analysis ..it provides building blocks necessary to create music info system.. it is often used to extract features from the audio import librosa.display #module within lib to display to visualize the data import IPython.display as ipd #to display the audio voices in the notebook allowing you to play audio directly within the notebook by this we can play the audio import warnings #to ignore the warnings especially when working with a lot of data with complex operations warnings.filterwarnings('ignore') from keras import utils #deep learning library deep learning API written in python keras means its on the top of tensor its used to create and train neural networks the utils..
+import os #provides way of using operating system dependent functionality such as reading and writing to the file system or reading a file from file import matplotlib.pyplot as plt #for generating plots like hist import seaborn as sns #data visualization import librosa #its is a python pacakage for music and audio analysis ..it provides building blocks necessary to create music info system.. it is often used to extract features from the audio import librosa.display #module within lib to display to visualize the data import IPython.display as ipd #to display the audio voices in the notebook allowing you to play audio directly within the notebook by this we can play the audio import warnings #to ignore the warnings especially when working with a lot of data with complex operations warnings.filterwarnings('ignore') from keras import utils #deep learning library deep learning API written in python keras means its on the top of tensor its used to create and train neural networks the utils..
-# utils is a module which include utility function and classes such as converting levels to categorical forms
+#utils is a module which include utility function and classes such as converting levels to categorical forms

-"""Loading the Dataset"""
+# Loading the Dataset

 paths = [] #list of all the file path labels = [] #list of all the label corresponding to each of file